MHS '68

 the challenge became doing basic trees for 50% of the

 group.
-Once that goal was reached, AMB increased the
+Once the 50% goal was reached, she increased the

 basic trees for all except five people from the MHS '68